Dhammer3/db_proj1/README.md

 2) The second command -  not applicable to all commands.
 3) The the item to be added or found.

-I utilized pointers and concepts related to parsers in order to _pop characters_ off the input string, then built upon that to collect words off of the input string to determine the necessary operation and to store the information in a consistant way. ex:
+I utilized pointers and concepts related to parsers in order to _pop characters_ off the input string, then built upon that to collect words to determine the necessary operation and to store the information in a consistant way. ex:

 The input string **a b 654321 1999 Blythe C++ Rocks!** is composed of several parts.
 'a' is the add command